Zabadam/img/README.md

 #### API References: [`Repeat`](https://pub.dev/documentation/img/latest/img/Repeat-class.html) | [`ImageToo`](https://pub.dev/documentation/img/latest/img/ImageToo-class.html) | [`ImageDecorationToo`](https://pub.dev/documentation/img/latest/img/ImageDecorationToo-class.html) | [`paintImageToo()`](https://pub.dev/documentation/img/latest/img/paintImageToo.html) | [`InkImg`](https://pub.dev/documentation/img/latest/img/InkImg-class.html)

 ## 🙋‍♂️ I'm an `Image` Too!
-Easily render mirror-tiling images for seamless edge-to-edge textures from any source.
-Defines Repeat, an expansion on ImageRepeat that supports mirroring, as well as the Widgets, extensions, and methods to support it.
+Easily paint mirror-tiling images for seamless edge-to-edge textures from any source.
+Defines Repeat, an expansion on ImageRepeat that enables mirroring, as well as the Widgets, extensions, and methods to support it.

 An `ImageToo` or `DecorationImageToo` is used to render images from the